casmag87/socialClone/user-stories.md

 As a registered user, I want to log in using my credentials so that I can access my account.

+Password Reset

+As a user, I want to reset my password if I forget it so that I can regain access to my account.

 Logout

 As a logged-in user, I want to log out so that my session is secure.